Alternative Test Methods and Strategies to Reduce Vertebrate Animal Testing

 EPA has a long history of using NAMs, such as quantitative structure activity relationship (QSAR) and read-across, for hazard identification and fate characterization and modeling for exposure assessment.
 This activity is ongoing and reflects EPA’s commitment to using NAMs for decision making in the TSCA program, when available and possible.

 In 2018, EPA released a draft policy to reduce animal testing for skin sensitization.
-The Agency is currently considering public comments received on the policy.
+The Agency is reviewing data submitted by companies from 2015-2020 as well as the public comments received on the policy.

 2. Maintain and regularly update a list of NAMs per Section 4(h)(2)(C)

 EPA published a list of NAMs in June of 2018 and committed to updating the list at least once a year.
-The first update was released in December 2019.
+View the most recent list of NAMs.
 Additionally, EPA plans to release a draft proposal on a process for selecting which NAMs will be included on future versions of the list.
-This draft proposal will be released for public comment in early 2020.
+This draft proposal will be released for public comment in 2021.

 3. Identify and maintain a list of most requested/needed studies for new and existing chemicals under TSCA

 EPA is conducting a retrospective analysis to identify and evaluate studies the Agency has requested or received for new and existing chemicals under TSCA.
-The results of this analysis will be made publicly available in early 2020.
+The results of this analysis will be made publicly available in 2021.

 4. Identify and curate available existing TSCA information on NAMs (and traditional test data)

 EPA is cataloging and analyzing NAMs information it has received from industry submissions under TSCA.
-The results of this TSCA in-house inventory of NAMS information will be made publicly available in early 2020, to the extent possible with information claimed as CBI, to advance the development and implementation of NAMs.
+The results of this TSCA in-house inventory of NAMS information will be made publicly available in 2021, to the extent possible with information claimed as CBI, to advance the development and implementation of NAMs.

 5. Use of NAMs to identify candidates for prioritizing existing chemicals for TSCA risk evaluation.

-EPA is required to prioritize chemicals under TSCA for designating chemical substances as either High-Priority Substances for risk evaluation, or Low-Priority Substances for which risk evaluation is not warranted at the time.
-The first list of chemicals undergoing prioritization was published on March 20, 2019.
-EPA is exploring ways to incorporate NAMs into the prioritization process.
+EPA is required to prioritize chemicals under TSCA for designating chemical substances as either high-priority substances for risk evaluation, or low-priority substances for which risk evaluation is not warranted at the time.
+EPA is exploring ways to incorporate NAMs into the prioritization process and used NAM information in identifying the 20 low-priority chemical substances.

 6. Begin development of scientific information technology platforms